West A. Hamilton

 Col. West Alexander Hamilton (c.
 1886 – 1985) was an American teacher, military officer, newspaper publisher, and civic leader.
-He served as a United States Army colonel, and was a veteran of World War I and World War II.
+He served as a United States Army's colonel, and was a veteran of World War I and World War II.
 He had served for 22 years on the District of Columbia School Board (now District of Columbia State Board of Education).

 Early life and education

 West A. Hamilton was the son of John A. Hamilton and Julia West Hamilton, a prominent community leader.

 He graduated from Dunbar High School in Washington, D.C., and Miner Teachers College (now the University of the District of Columbia).
 He received a master's degree from American University in 1955.

 Career

 In 1905, Hamilton enlisted in the United States National Guard.
 He served with the 10th Cavalry Regiment of Buffalo Soldiers and during World War I.

 He and his brother Percival Y. Hamilton established the Hamilton Printing Company in 1910 in Washington, D.C.; it published the Washington Sentinel newspaper.
 They advertised in The Crisis.

 He served on the District of Columbia School Board (now District of Columbia State Board of Education).

 In 1928, he spoke before a congressional committee in favor of a museum and gathering place in Washington, D.C., to honor the contributions of African Americans in the United States.
 In 1928, he wrote to W. E. B. Du Bois about Ferdinand D. Lee's efforts for the National Memorial Association to establish a museum honoring African Americans and their contributions, including as U.S. soldiers.